 - Processed foods

-- Industrial seed oils such as vegetable or canola oil
+- Industrial seed oils (e.g., vegetable or canola oil)

 - Grains